dimbox-idk/env_escape/README.md

 This project is **not** intended for malicious activities.
 It is solely designed to **educate** and **assist in fixing vulnerabilities** in a safe, responsible, and ethical manner.

 Please ensure that you are in full compliance with all applicable laws and guidelines in your jurisdiction before using any code from this repository.

+# License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License** (CC BY-NC-SA 4.0).

+## Terms:

+- **Attribution**: You must give appropriate credit to the original author(s), provide a link to the license, and indicate if changes were made.
+You may do this in any reasonable manner, but not in any way that suggests the author(s) endorse you or your use.
+- **Non-Commercial**: You may not use the material for commercial purposes.
+- **ShareAlike**: If you modify or build upon the work, you must distribute your contributions under the same license.

+For more details, see the full [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).